 - Human milk may separate into a milk layer and a cream layer when it is stored.
 This is normal.
-Swirl it gently to mix it up before giving it to your baby. - If you have thrush (overgrowth of yeast in the body), you can continue to breastfeed your baby during treatment.
-Milk expressed during treatment for thrush is safe to give your baby but it should be labelled to indicate that you had thrush at the time.
+Swirl it gently to redistribute the cream before giving it to the baby. - If you have thrush (overgrowth of yeast in the body), you can continue to breastfeed your baby during treatment.
+Milk expressed during treatment for thrush is safe to give your baby but it should be labelled to indicate that it was expressed during an outbreak.
 It is important to note that refrigeration and freezing does not kill yeast.
 There is no evidence that feeding your baby milk that was expressed during a yeast outbreak leads to a recurrence of the yeast infection. - Occasionally, breastmilk that has been frozen and thawed may smell soapy or metallic, or just different than fresh milk.
 This is due to the breakdown of milk fats over time.
-This milk is safe and most babies will still drink it. - Milk that is stringy, smells foul should be thrown out and not fed to your baby.
+This milk is safe and most babies will still - Milk that is stringy, smells foul should be discarded and not fed to your baby.